keenandubois/configure/README.md

 # configure
-Collection of terminal configurations for easier system-to-system migration
+Collection of terminal configurations for easier system-to-system migration.